neslihanunal/DSA210-Macroeconomic-Influence-on-Donations/README.md

 ## Expected Findings

-- Identify how different macroeconomic indicators correlate with donation levels.
+- Identify how different macroeconomic indicators correlate with donation levels in the **United States and Europe**.
 - Determine whether **economic downturns lead to lower charitable contributions** or whether donors increase giving during crises.
-- Provide data-driven recommendations for nonprofit organizations on how to **adapt to economic fluctuations**.
+- Provide data-driven recommendations for nonprofits in the **education and disaster relief sectors** on how to **adapt to economic fluctuations**.

 ---